If you’re looking for Medela breast pump comparisons, you probably want to know which model is the best.

 Freestyle Double Electric Breast Pump

 The Freestyle Double Electric breast pump, as the name suggests, has two breast shields.
-Each is connected to one breast.
+Each one goes on each breast.
 And expression from both the breasts is simultaneously carried out.

 However, performing the expression on both the breasts or one at a time is the up to the mother to decide.
-The pump is powered by two C.I.
-5V alkaline batteries.
+There are two C.I.
+5V alkaline batteries that support the pump.

 While operating on batteries, as against a regular power supply, the mother should remain alert towards any slowing down of the pumping cycle.
 This often happens due to wearing down of the batteries.